oliviamungai/alx-system_engineering-devops/0x00-shell_basics/README.md

 task 11 11-lists
  script that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script task 12 12-file_type
+Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory task 13 We are symbols, and inhabit symbols